ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 See the plando guide for more info on plando options.
 Plando
-guide: [Archipelago Plando Guide](/tutorial/Archipelago/plando/en)
+guide: [Archipelago Plando Guide](/tutorial/Archipelago/plando/en) Following are the options and the expected format for those that aren't choices:
 * `accessibility` determines the level of access to the game the generation will expect you to have in order to reach your completion goal.
 This supports `items`, `locations`, and `minimal` and is set to `locations` by default.
     * `locations` will guarantee all locations are accessible in your world.